pypi/warehouse/docs/development/cloud.rst

 SSH into the cloud server.
 Create a new SSH key on this server and associate it with your Github account.
-Clone the Warehouse repo and go through the normal setup instructions for building the Docker images and starting the containers.
+Clone the Warehouse repo and go through the :ref:`normal setup instructions <running-warehouse-containers>` for building the Docker images and starting the containers.

 Open ports